 What is a chemical peel?

-A chemical peel uses a chemical solution to improve the skin's appearance by removing
+A chemical peel uses a chemical solution to improve the skin's health or appearance

-the damaged outer layers.
-It can reduce or remove fine lines under the eyes and around
+by removing the damaged outer layers.
+It can reduce or remove fine lines under the

 Correct uneven skin color (pigmentation)

 Remove precancer skin growths